-Easy to make ahead of time, these simple mashed potatoes will be the most popular dish on your dinner table.
+Learn how to reheat mashed potatoes after making them ahead of time.
+These make-ahead mashed potatoes are easy to make ahead of time and reheat and will be the most popular dish on your dinner table.

 And you know the expression, “Too many cooks in the kitchen.”

-That’s why I will whip up a pot of mashed potatoes days ahead and finish them off just before the big dinner.
+That’s why I will whip up a pot of mashed potatoes days ahead and finish them off just before the Christmas or Thanksgiving dinner.

-That way I eliminate the mess, mashing at the last minute and the cleanup.
+That way I eliminate the mess, finishing the dish at the last minute and it makes for easy cleanup.
 Plus I maintain my sanity.